 Many labels around the world believe that volume is the way to go, and some prefer to release only a little bit here and there.

 First, we believe that you should focus on quality over quantity, but still be consistent (sounds contradicting but truly, it’s not).
 If you’re a former label that used to release vinyl, you remember the cost and time that it took to promote releases.
 We recommend that as a label, you release at least 2-3 EP’s monthly of 2-5 tracks (singles are good as well however, are very easily lost after a day or two of being released unless there is a name of Deadmau5, Tiesto, etc… attached).
 Of course, keeping quality in mind at all times.
 If you stop releasing music consistently, your material may be lost in the very overcrowded shuffle.

 When it comes to exclusives, review all the offerings stores have and get familiarized with which one is the best for you.
-Review all the tools available for features in our Music Merchandising section.
+Not sure where to start?
+Check out what we have to offer: Symphonic’s Label Services

 I. Pre-Release Steps

 This plan is written with the basis that you already have your record label started, and are about to release a brand new release.
 In addition, all of these are suggestions given to you based on our previous experiences and conversations with record labels.
 The Music Industry being so over crowded makes it very difficult for music to sell, but it doesn’t hurt to try.
 With that said, let’s get going.

 So, you have your music, your cover art and the release ready to go.
 Perhaps you even submitted to us or your distributor, what do you do now?
 Do you wait for it to be live?
 Do you just sit back and expect sales to come?
 Absolutely not.